HarryPaniccc/DnD/Session Notes/Eclipse/Session 13 -.md

 ## Post Mortem

-## Introduction
-> "This is the legend of the Vanguard" or some kind of blurb.
-MAYBE do sequential lyrics to the sun the moon the stars or something.
->
-> So we will find our dreams fade in time, and in time our dreams leave us blind.
-By moonlight and starlight those shadows led me astray.
-Take comfort in darkness, and hide away from the light

 ## Recap
 **Much has happened** these past months, too much to tell now, but here is what is most important.
 - Last session these things happened